openrewrite/rewrite-docs/running-recipes/getting-started.md

 ## Step 6: Running Recipes from External Modules

-At this point, you know how to configure and run any recipe included in Rewrite itself.
+At this point, you know how to configure and run any recipe included in OpenRewrite itself.
 However, many recipes are not bundled into the core library.
-For example, all of the Spring, Mockito, JUnit, and AssertJ-related recipes maintained by the Rewrite team live in the [rewrite-spring repository](https://github.com/openrewrite/rewrite-spring).
+For example, all of the Spring, Mockito, JUnit, and AssertJ-related recipes maintained by the OpenRewrite team live in the [rewrite-spring repository](https://github.com/openrewrite/rewrite-spring).

 {% hint style="info" %}
 You can search through all of the recipes in the [OpenRewrite docs](https://docs.openrewrite.org/reference/recipes).
 Each recipe page has instructions for how to import the recipe and what parameters (if any) need to be included.